barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running your game**

-1. Once your code is thorough enough to begin running your game, open your laptop's terminal
+1. Open your laptop's terminal
-2. Navigate to the folder location of your game by typing: “cd [insert folder name here]”
+2. Navigate to the squirrels-template folder.
+E.g., if squirrels-template is in your Downloads, type: "cd Downloads/squirrels-template" and then hit enter
-3. Run **C:\Program Files\LOVE\love.exe .** on Windows or **/Applications/love.app/Contents/MacOS/love .** on Mac (don't forget the period at the end!)
+3. Run **/Applications/love.app/Contents/MacOS/love .** on Mac or **C:\Program Files\LOVE\love.exe .** on Windows (don't forget the period at the end!)